 My cooking and eating have changed drastically as I wrap up my first week.
 I must now stay away from dairy, nuts, soy, gluten and grains, sugars, nightshades, vinegar, and stretchy vegetables, as well as corn.
 Luckily, this has given me an opportunity to create new "free-from" recipes that I am excited to share soon!

 While I am at this ridiculously long letter, if you are all still following me by this point, I want to take a moment to spotlight the support I felt this passing week.
 Besides the discovery being a shock to me, I also felt fear, panic, and acceptance.
 I was informed that the detox I will face to help cleanse my body and begin the process of breaking down the yeast is also going to upset my body, putting it into shock and causing me to face withdrawal-like symptoms.
 They were not kidding because all that started right on day one.

 On the first day, I started my new diet plan and supplements and right away experienced weakness and headaches.
-The next day followed with cold sweats, vomiting, and even more weakness.
+The next day was followed by cold sweats, vomiting, and even more weakness.
 While the days continued, the symptoms began to subside, leaving me with mood swings I was also warned might occur.

 Today, I am feeling more like myself, and maybe even better than myself, but I can only thank those who got me through the first few days.
 Their own words, presence, and helping hands, whether psychically being in front of me or just sending their love through a message, help me stay strong, even if they did not realize they helped at all.